Please see this link for an NHS video on ways to contact your GP: Utube video

 A new and exciting way to contact NPMC:

-On Wednesday 27th May 2020 we go live from 8am with our new Klinik system, please find here some more information about the system:
+We are now live with our new Klinik system, please find here some more information about the system:

 Klinik Patients Questions and Answers

 To meet the current challenges facing the NHS, we need to evolve models of clinical service delivery, and our clinicians have been using telephone and video to hold consultations with patients.

 GP Practices have now been asked by NHS England to provide a Total Triage service to patients; which means all patients, whether going on line, or contacting the practice over the telephone will receive the same service.

 Patients will be able to use this service to ask questions, report symptoms, submit an administrative request and discuss other information, including the availability for a review of a known problem or condition.
 The practice will triage all requests and respond within a stated timeframe.
 Practice staff will signpost the patient to the right person, service or support.

 If you are concerned that you or a member of your family may have coronavirus don’t go to your GP, hospital or pharmacy.
 Instead, use the NHS111 online Covid service www.111.nhs.uk/service/COVID-19 to check your symptoms and get advice about what to do next.

 The most common symptoms for coronavirus are a high temperature or a new, continuous cough.
 Other symptoms to look out for are a loss of smell or taste.